 But why is the Fed still so dovish?
 What are they worried about?
 Here's an interesting twist: Few people are talking about the complete collapse in money velocity, which is now at a five-decade low.

 See the chart below:

 Money velocity is one of those key metrics on the Fed dashboard.
-If the trillions in Fed stimulus were really working it's way into the economy or "Main St." as was designed, you would see an increase in rate that money moves through the economic system with lending, monetary transactions, and economic activity -- the measure known as Money Velocity.
+If the trillions in Fed stimulus were really working its way into the economy, or "Main Street," as it was designed to do, you would see an increase in the rate at which money moves through the economic system with lending, monetary transactions, and economic activity -- the measure known as Money Velocity.

-When economic activity is high and at risk of overheating, such is in the late 1990s, the velocity of money is high, reflecting the vact that money is changing hands in transactions and banking activity.
+When economic activity is high and at risk of overheating, such is in the late 1990s, the velocity of money is high, reflecting the fact that money is changing hands in transactions and banking activity.
 In fact, the opposite is now happening.
-As witnessed by chart above, money velocity, as measured by the M1 and M2 measures, has collapsed.
-This may reflect the econoimc malaise that things are not as good as the financial markets appear to be telling us.
+As shown by the chart above, money velocity, as determined by the M1 and M2 measures, has collapsed.
+This may reflect the economic malaise that things are not as good as the financial markets appear to be telling us.